jroakes/wordpress-meetups-plugin/readme.txt

 This plugin is free to use and tweak.
 If you wish to modify the behavior of the MixItUp (jQuery) integration for use in a commercial project, you must purchase a license (https://mixitup.kunkalabs.com/licenses/).

+Since this is a free plugin, please use at your own risk.
+There is no support offered.

 = Tags =
 meetups, twitter, live event, Q & A, question and answer